richardschoen/rpgclcodingexamples/insert_records_with_timestamps.md

 # Example RPG and DDL to create table with timestamp fields
+This example was created to test the row change timestamp column and whether the value gets set automatically when written with SQL, RPG and DFU.

 ## Creating a row change timestamp column
+IBM reading link on rowchange timestamp column
 https://www.ibm.com/docs/en/i/7.1?topic=language-creating-row-change-timestamp-column

 ## Create ORDERS1 table in QGPL